schmoelder/diss/doc/01_introduction/00_index.md

 However, the nonlinear effects inherent to these interactions, as well as the lack of sophisticated detectors posed difficulties in understanding and controlling the separation process.
 Furthermore, the technique initially suffered from low productivities — the ratio of purified product to the amount of packing material required — which made its application very inefficient and expensive.
-For these reasons, chromatography was not widely adapted until almost three decades later when Tswett's work was rediscovered and established as a preparative separation method for a broad spectrum of chemical compounds {cite}`Guiochon2006`.
+For these reasons, chromatography was not widely adopted until almost three decades later when Tswett's work was rediscovered and established as a preparative separation method for a broad spectrum of chemical compounds {cite}`Guiochon2006`.

-Since then, the technique and our understanding thereof have continuously been evolved and extended.
+Since then, the technique and our understanding of it have continuously evolved and expanded.
 Already early on, efforts to improve the process performance led to creative solutions in the process design.
 For example, when the method was applied on a large scale to purify rare earth materials required for nuclear research in the 1940s, cascading multi-column operations were considered to improve throughput.
 Furthermore, the buffer composition was taken into account to minimize the use of expensive chemicals while still ensuring a suitable pH for the separation {cite}`Spedding1947`.